Reduce your living costs

 Energy price cap calculator

 The energy price cap is misnamed – there’s no cap on how much you pay.
-The cap is actually on the standing charges and the unit rates for gas and electricity, and this means if you use more energy, you’ll pay more.
+The cap is actually on the standing charges and the unit rates for gas and electricity.
+This means if you use more energy, you’ll pay more.

 Take a look at Money Savings expert website to calculate how much you might have to pay for your gas and electric bill.